PartlySaneStudios/partly-sane-skies/README.md

 General and Miscellaneous features.

 ### Mods Checker
-When enabled, Mod Checker automatically will check your mods list for outdated, suspicious, or unknown mods.
+When enabled, Mod Checker automatically checks your mods list for outdated, suspicious, or unknown mods.
 These mods may not be on the list of verified mods.
 If you believe a mod is being falsely flagged, please report it in the PSS discord (/pssdiscord)